Estimated reading time: 7 Minutes

 The Welsh Government say that it has “established a series of ‘circuit breakers’ that will trigger the re-imposition of measures”.
 The First Minister said that these ‘circuit breakers’ include “the number of people being admitted to hospital for coronavirus reasons” and “the number of people in hospital who then need to go into an intensive care bed”.

 Following the third review of the regulations, on 29 May the First Minister announced that from 1 June 2020 “members of two separate households [can] meet outdoors at any one time.
 This will include meeting in private outdoor spaces such as gardens”.
 The ‘stay at home’ message changed to ‘stay local’ and people should use “five miles as a guide”.
+Our blog post outlines the current restrictions in place in Wales.

 Scotland’s framework for decision making